PyCQA/autoflake/README.rst

 -----------

 autoflake currently only removes simple import statements.
-It will not remove more complex statements such as ``from os import path, sep``.
+It will not remove more complex statements such as ``from os import path, sep, stat``.